 I hope my top tips are helpful.
 I would love to hear from you with any other tips and techniques you have found useful to keep you feeling positive and optimistic during these times of isolation.

-Ipek Tugcu is an associate solicitor at Bolt Burdon Kemp specialising in Adult Brain Injury claims.
+Ipek Tugcu is a senior associate solicitor at Bolt Burdon Kemp specialising in Adult Brain Injury claims.
 If you feel you may have a claim or are enquiring on behalf of a loved one, contact Ipek free of charge and in confidence on 020 7288 4849 or at firstname.lastname@example.org.
 Alternatively, complete this form and one of the solicitors in the Adult Brain Injury team will contact you.
 Find out more about the Adult Brain Injury team.Read more: coping with isolation